accribeiro/sample-essay2/README.md

 ## Image

 Linotype operators of the _Chicago Defender_, Negro newspaper.
-Chicago, Illinois. [^1]
+Chicago, Illinois, 1941. [^1]
 <param ve-image
        label="Linotype operators of the Chicago Defender"
        description="photograph by XXXX"